New York City SENATE APPROVES ONLINE POKER EXPENSE DESPITE ZOMBIE WARNINGS

 What began with sports gambling turned into a craze with Caspersen, 39, aggressively betting hundreds of millions of dollars on the outcome of motions in the S&P index, his lawyer said.
 On Feb.
 11, Caspersen was flush with cash.

 "It was practically as if he was gambling," stated Shechtman, describing his customer s trading.
 "He put all of it down on a bet that the marketplace would go down.
 This is not a story of Wall Street greed," Shechtman said in an interview after court.
-"This is the story of a person tormented by his compulsiveness, who had a serious mental illness untreated till his arrest while playing at bet 99."
+"This is the story of a person tormented by his compulsiveness, who had a serious mental illness untreated till his arrest."

 Caspersen worked for PJT Partners Inc. up until he was fired March 28.
 The charitable foundation of hedge-fund billionaire Louis Bacon said he deceived it out of $24.6 million, while a financier at the fund lost another $400,000.
-Employing a "Ponzi-like plan," prosecutors said Tuesday that Caspersen defrauded lots of investors from at least $38.5 million and tried to solicit another $110 million more from victims which was possible in partnership with poker online Indonesia.
+Employing a "Ponzi-like plan," prosecutors said Tuesday that Caspersen defrauded lots of investors from at least $38.5 million and tried to solicit another $110 million more from victims.

 Caspersen, who went from Princeton University to law school and after that Wall Street, appeared Tuesday in Manhattan federal court, where he pleaded innocent to securities scams and wire fraud charges, which each bring possible prison terms of as long as 20 years.
 His lawyer said Tuesday there’s nearly no defense to the charges.